mdbraber/acmeproxy/README.md

 See the discussions for this idea in lego [here](https://github.com/go-acme/lego/pull/708)

 # Build

+## Prerequisite / WARNING

+to use acmeproxy as backend with providers from the `lego` package they need to implement a `CreateRecord`/`RemoveRecord` method that takes an FQDN + acme value as input.
+The discussion if this should be practice is on-going, see [issue 720](https://github.com/go-acme/lego/issues/720).
+As an example take a look at [PR #883](https://github.com/go-acme/lego/pull/883) of how this was implemented for the `transip` provider (don't worry, it's not difficult).

 Use the makefile to `make` the executables.
 Use `make install` to also install the executable to `/usr/local/bin`.

 If you want to build a Debian package / installer, use `dch` to update the changelog and create your own package using `make debian`.

-# Configuration
+# Configure

 ## Adjust configuration file
 Copy `config.yml` to a directory (default: `/etc/acmeproxy`).
 See below for a configuration example using the `transip` provider.
 You need to specify the relevant environment variables for the provider you've chose.
 See the [lego](https://github.com/go-acme/lego) documentation for options per provider.
 Also see the examples below.
 If you want to provide proxies for multiple providers, start multiple instances on different hosts/ports (using different config files).